 The dreamcast boasted better performance than sega's model 2 arcade boards.

-It met with a lukewarm reception in Japan and better sales in the US an europe
+It was met with a lukewarm reception in Japan and better sales in the US and Europe

 weren't enough to save it from eventual extinction.
 The most underrated console ever.